-Lisa Smith currently works as an Academic Research Associate with Education Futures Academy at the University of South Australia.
-She is an associate member of the Centre for Research in Educational and Social Inclusion (CRESI).
+Lisa Smith is a Research Fellow with the Education Futures Academy at the University of South Australia.
+She is also an associate member of the Centre for Research in Educational and Social Inclusion (CRESI).

 Lisa’s PhD research investigated the school-based conditions and opportunities that enabled disaffected working-class students to turn-back-around within a mainstream setting.
-She developed the concept of ‘turn-back-around’ as alternative terrain for the exploration of disaffected working-class students’ perspectives and their articulation of the process of turning back to school when teachers, researchers and pedagogies had made sustained and concerted efforts to turn-around to them....
+She developed the concept of ‘turn-back-around’ as alternative terrain for the exploration of disaffected working-class students’ perspectives and their articulation of the process of turning back to school when teachers, researchers and pedagogies had made sustained and concerted efforts to turn-around to them.
+The qualitative ...
 Read more

 About me

-Lisa Smith currently works as an Academic Research Associate with Education Futures Academy at the University of South Australia.
-She is an associate member of the Centre for Research in Educational and Social Inclusion (CRESI).
+Lisa Smith is a Research Fellow with the Education Futures Academy at the University of South Australia.
+She is also an associate member of the Centre for Research in Educational and Social Inclusion (CRESI).

 Lisa’s PhD research investigated the school-based conditions and opportunities that enabled disaffected working-class students to turn-back-around within a mainstream setting.
 She developed the concept of ‘turn-back-around’ as alternative terrain for the exploration of disaffected working-class students’ perspectives and their articulation of the process of turning back to school when teachers, researchers and pedagogies had made sustained and concerted efforts to turn-around to them.
 The qualitative methodology of this single school ethnography included: (a) semi-structured interviews with senior secondary school students, secondary school teachers and school leadership staff; (b) visual ethnographic methods that enrolled students as participatory co-researchers of their school and community lives; and (c) participant observation of school activities.
 This study also involved significant engagement with multiple theoretical perspectives including: the poststructuralist work of Foucault; Kemmis and colleagues’ theory of practice architectures; Anzieu’s psychosocial thinking tools of psychic skin and second or group skin; and Walkerdine’s theorisation of the role that affective histories play in working-class communities.
 Data was represented using narrative portraiture and analysed through the tracing of narrative arcs.